 There are few travel agencies such as TrippyGO Tours & Travel who employ people and send them on tours as guides.
-I have witnessed tour managers traveling around the world and earn a living from it.
+I have witnessed tour managers travelling around the world and earn a living from it.

 4. Insurance Agent